Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdreal.md

 **Behavior**

-It returns the inverse tangent of `a`.
+Returns the inverse tangent of `a`.

 **Usage**